-Latin Grammys 2020: 5 things you missed, from Bad Bunny’s performance to Pitbull honoring frontline workers
+Latin Grammys 2020: 5 things you missed, from Bad Bunny’s performance to Pitbull honoring front-line workers

 Record of the year went to Spanish singer Alejandro Sanz for “Contigo.”
 Residente, of Calle 13 fame, took home song of the year for his deeply personal track “René,” which reflects on the Puerto Rican rapper’s own mental health struggles.

-Like other awards shows this year, the Latin Grammys shifted its format due to the COVID-19 pandemic.
+Like other awards shows this year, the Latin Grammys shifted its format because of the coronavirus pandemic.
 While there were multiple hosts and some live performances, many artists appeared virtually from places in the world.
 That fit with the global theme of the evening — la música nos humaniza (music makes us human) — which was introduced by “Hamilton” creator Lin-Manuel Miranda ahead of the show.

 Per usual, many awards were announced before the telecast including best reggaeton performance, a new category unveiled in response to criticism over the award show’s treatment of the popular Latin hip-hop genre.
-Several reggaeton artists — including Daddy Yankee and J Balvin — boycotted last year’s ceremony over repeated snubs.
+Several reggaeton artists — including Daddy Yankee and Balvin — boycotted last year’s ceremony over repeated snubs.

-It was Bad Bunny who took home the inaugural reggaeton trophy — for “Yo Perreo Sola," an addictive anthem about a woman who finds freedom in dancing by alone in the club.
-But the superstar, who made history on the pop charts with his sophomore album “YHLQMDLG,” lost to J Balvin in the best urban album category.
+It was Bad Bunny who took home the inaugural reggaeton trophy — for “Yo Perreo Sola," an addictive anthem about a woman who finds freedom in dancing alone in the club.
+But the superstar, who made history on the pop charts with his sophomore album “YHLQMDLG,” lost to Balvin in the best urban album category.

 We’ve rounded up a few notable performances and moments from the show, with details on the major winners below.

-A lively tribute to Hector Lavoe
+A lively tribute to Héctor Lavoe

-Ricardo Montaner, Ivy Queen, Jesús Navarro, Rauw Alejandro and Victor Manuelle kicked off the ceremony with a spirited tribute to the Puerto Rican salsa legend, who died in 1993.
+Ricardo Montaner, Ivy Queen, Jesús Navarro, Rauw Alejandro and Victor Manuelle kicked off the ceremony with a spirited tribute to Héctor Lavoe, the Puerto Rican salsa legend who died in 1993.

-The performance benefited from the artist’s diverse backgrounds: Montaner is a Latin pop star who was born in Argentina, but grew up in Venezuela; Navarro is the lead singer of the Mexican pop-rock band Reik; Manuelle, a co-host of this year’s ceremony, is a Puerto Rican salsa singer from the Bronx.
+The performance benefited from the artists’ diverse backgrounds: Montaner is a Latin pop star who was born in Argentina, but grew up in Venezuela; Navarro is the lead singer of the Mexican pop-rock band Reik; Manuelle, a co-host of this year’s ceremony, is a Puerto Rican salsa singer from the Bronx.
 Ivy Queen, a (reggaeton) legend in her own right, and Rauw Alejandro — an emerging urbano singer, who was up for best new artist — are both natives of Puerto Rico.

 Yalitza Aparicio made her hosting debut